leandrosilva/ner-api/README.md

 # NER-API

-This is a simple API to play with Named Entity Recognition and Go.
+This is a simple API to play with `Named Entity Recognition` and `Go`.
 Why?
-Why not.
+Well, why not.

 ## Try it out